 1. Thesis statement 2.
 Topics suggested in the thesis statement 3.
 An introductory paragraph of at least 5 sentences 4.
 Each topic sentence has a main point 5.
 Transitional words or phrases for each topic sentence (next, another; in the first place, as mentioned earlier, etc.) 6.
-About 11 different quotations 7.
+About 11 different quotations • 7.
 Quotation marks and page references for each quote 8.
 For each quotation, the name of the author or source 9.
 Quotations are used in at least three different ways (at the beginning, middle, and end of sentences) 10.
 Paragraphs of at least five sentences long 11.
 Sentences joined by coordinate and subordinate conjunctions: and, but, or; although, because, if, since, so that, when, which, while 12.
 Bibliography of 7 references: books, encyclopedias, newspapers in alphabetical order of the author's last name

-MARK-UP SYMBOLS
+76 APPENDIX MARK-UP SYMBOLS Α?

-A?
 Article missing He is A? tallest boy in the class.

-WA

-WA Wrong article He gave me \underline{a} advice.

-C Capitalization She was a politician in japan.

-FRAG

-FRAG Fragment Because there are many problems.

-K/L

-K/L Confusion over I hope to know about it.

-know and learn

-P Punctuation Some plants can move Most cannot move.

-PΙ

-PI Plural These story are translated.

-PREP

-PREP Preposition She is very kind children.

-WPREP

-WPREP Wrong preposition He is excellent to sports.

-PRON

-PRON Missing pronoun She bought the book, so it is book.

-WPRO

-WPRO Wrong pronounShe bought the book, so it is his book.

-REP

-REP Repetition Scientists do scientists' work, scientifically.

-ROS

-ROS Run-on-sentence Everybody talks, nobody listens.

-SP

-SP Spelling He lives in Canda.

-SVA

-SVA Subject/verb The men in the factory works hard.

-T

-T Wrong tense I watch the film last night.

-V Verb missing He a fat man.

-WV

-WV Wrong verb form Tea is grow in India and Japan.

-WO

-WO Word order Can you tell me the station is where?
+WA Wrong article WA He gave me a advice.
+C С Capitalization She was a politician in japan.
+FRAG FRAG Fragment Because there are many problems.
+K/L K/L Confusion over know and learn I hope to know about it.
+P Ρ Punctuation Some plants can move Most cannot move.
+Pl PI Plural These story are translated.
+PREP PREF Preposition She is very kind children.
+WPREP WPRI EP Wrong preposition He is excellent to sports.
+PRON PRON Missing pronoun She bought the book, so it is book.
+WPRO WPRO Wrong pronoun She bought t She bought the book, so it is his book.
+REP REP Repetition Scientists do scientists' work, scientifically .
+ROS ROS Run-on-sentence Everybody talks, nobody listens.
+SP SP Spelling He lives in Canda .
+SVA SVAS Subject/verb The men in the factory works hard.
+T т Wrong tense I watch the film last night.
+V V Verb missing He_a fat man.
+WV WV Wrong verb form Tea is grow in India and Japan.
+WO WO Word order Can you tell me the station is where?

-Poor 1 Weak 2 Satisfactory 3 Good 4 Very Good 5
+Self-evaluation 1.
+Eye contact with your audience?
+Poor 1 Weak 2 Satisfactory 3 Good 4 Very Good 5 2.
+Explaining your thesis and topics?
+1 2 3 4 5 3.
+Using examples to support your topics?
+1 2 3 4 5 4.
+Avoided reading your notes?
 1 2 3 4 5

-1 2 3 4 5

-1 2 3 4 5

-1 1 1 2 1 2 1 2 1 2 3 1 2 3 1 2 3 1 2 3 4 1 2 3 4